 2. Set achievable goals and feel good about yourself when you accomplish them - If I am able to cross off 3 tasks on my to-do list, I call it a good day.
-If I am able to further develop my story

-4. Carve out a routine/schedule and stick to it - a clear idea of what each day should look like will help you stay on track.
+4. Carve out a routine/schedule and stick to it - having a clear idea of what each day should look like will help you stay on track.
 Create a visible schedule if a visual reminder is what you need to stay focused on the day ahead.

-5. Develop habits - Schedules, when developed and followed daily - eventually create habits.
+5. Develop habits - Schedules, when developed and followed daily, eventually create habits.
 For instance, I start my day at 3:45 am to get a head-start.
 Over a few months, this has become my routine.
 Should I wake up later than that, my whole day is thrown off balance.
 Developing good habits are essential to meeting your writing goals.

 6. Forgive yourself when you slip - Having a good schedule creates good habits that lead to positive results.
 However, should you slip up - and you will occasionally - forgive yourself and get back on track.